scalacenter/scaladex/CONTRIBUTING.md

 ## General Overview

-Scaladex is composed of four repositories: one source repository `scaladex`, two data repositories, `scaladex-contrib` and `scaladex-small-index`, and one configuration repository `scaladex-credentials` for deployment.
+Scaladex is composed of four repositories: one source repository `scaladex`, two persistence repositories, `scaladex-contrib` and `scaladex-index`, and one configuration repository `scaladex-credentials`.

+For development, you should prefer using `scaladex-small-index` that is a small subset of the original `scaladex-index` repository.

 ```
 scaladex
 ├── scaladex
 ├── scaladex-contrib
-├── scaladex-credentials (optionnal)
+├── scaladex-credentials
-└── scaladex-small-index
+└── scaladex-index (or scaladex-small-index)
 ```

 ## Requirements